🛍 Black Friday Sale: Massive DISCOUNT + $15K+ in Partner Offers!

 Now with the help of Rank Math, you can add the SEO Title and Description.

-To add SEO Title and Meta Description in the Gutenberg Editor, navigate to the post/page where you want to add the SEO metadata and click on the Rank Math icon at the top right corner of the WordPress menu.
+To add an SEO Title and Meta Description in the Gutenberg Editor, navigate to the post/page where you want to add the SEO metadata and click on the Rank Math icon at the top right corner of the WordPress menu.

 Next, in the General tab, you can add your title and description, as shown below.